metacpan/metacpan-cpan-extracted/distros/G/Geo-Elevation-HGT/README.md

 To get the elevations of a few thousand gpx track points is therefore normally quite fast.

-Here is a benchmark I did on my 2015 NUC5i3RYK with Intel 5010U dual-core processor
+Here is a benchmark I did with bilinear interpolation on my 2015 NUC5i3RYK with Intel 5010U dual-core processor

 \- 4.5 s for the first elevation with download of the terrain tile from Amazon AWS S3